mmcg/tsla-grid-sim/tsla-grid.md

   somewhat optimistic.

-With Tesla's parameters (keep existing nuclear and hydro, overbuild renewable generation by 32%), we calculate that we need 8 hours of storage (and we see 57% curtailment).
+With Tesla's parameters (keep existing nuclear and hydro, overbuild renewable generation by 32%), we calculate that we need under 6 hours of storage:
 ```
 Parameters:
     Data: eia-data/Region_US48.csv